EAST Master's Degree programme

 Master's Degree in East Asian Studies

 Mode of study: Full-time

 Tuition fee for citizens of EU/EEA countries or Switzerland: None

 Tuition fee for citizens of non-EU/EEA countries: €8,000 / academic year

 Scholarships available: check the website

-The EASTdegree consists of study units which cover the methodology of social sciences and East Asian studies, contemporary history, politics, and societies of East Asia as well as many other topics of special interest.
+The EAST degree consists of study units that cover the methodology of social sciences and East Asian studies, contemporary history, politics, and societies of East Asia as well as many other topics of special interest.
 See the course descriptions and timing in electronic Curriculum Peppi

-The studies in the EAST programme are divided thematically into seven modules:
+The EAST programme is divided thematically into seven modules:

 - Study and Research Skills

 - Contemporary Politics, Societies, and Economies of East Asia